 |

-Key factors driving the Indian vaccine market include strong government immunization initiatives, rising awareness about preventive healthcare, and robust domestic manufacturing capabilities.
-Additionally, technological advancements and global demand for affordable vaccines are encouraging innovation and export growth, positioning India as a major player in the global vaccine supply chain.
+Key factors driving the Indian vaccine market include extensive government immunization programs, rising awareness about preventive healthcare, robust domestic manufacturing capabilities, expanding healthcare infrastructure, and India's strategic role in global vaccine supply chains.